-The One & Only Cape Town was a beautiful hotel with huge suites and two fantastic restaurants including the world renowned Nobu.
+The One & Only Cape Town was a beautiful hotel with huge suites and two fantastic restaurants including the world-renowned Nobu.
 This was our first time staying in a One & Only hotel, but it was one of the best hotels we have ever stayed in.
-The service was phenomenal everyone went above and beyond to make sure we were having a comfortable and pleasant stay.
+The service was phenomenal everyone went above and beyond to make sure we had a comfortable and pleasant stay.
 The concierge was fantastic and helped us plan all of our activities, and worked with us when some of them didn’t go as planned.

-For a less expensive option with good location
+For a less expensive option with excellent location

-If you still want to be centrally located, but don’t need a five star resort check out the Victoria & Alfred Hotel.
-You will still be on the V&A Waterfront with beautiful views of Table Mountain, steps away from a huge shopping center for around $200 per night.
+If you still want to be centrally located, but don’t need a five-star resort check out the Victoria & Alfred Hotel.
+You will still be on the V&A Waterfront with beautiful views of Table Mountain, steps away from a massive shopping center for around $200 per night.

 Families would love the One & Only, but another option is the 12 Apostles Hotel in Camps Bay.
 Kids are given a backpack at check in and can stay busy with complimentary board games, puzzles and x boxes.
 The hotel also has a 16 seat cinema that the whole family can take advantage of if it gets a bit rainy like it was for us!